If you are interested in undertaking part of your studies abroad then Erasmus may be of interest to you.

 Erasmus is a scheme that enables higher education students in 31 European countries to study for part of their degree in another EU country.

 The experience offers a unique opportunity to strengthen your foreign language skills, enhance your CV, experience new cultures and make new contacts and friends.
-Each faculty has its own Erasmus co-ordinator, who can provide information about which institutions we have links with for each subject.
+Each school has its own Erasmus co-ordinator, who can provide information about which institutions we have links with for each subject.

 Undergraduates need to be in the second year or above of their course to be eligible to apply for Erasmus.
 Postgraduates can also apply.
-If you are interested, please discuss options with your faculty co-ordinator once you have started your course.
+If you are interested, please discuss options with your school co-ordinator once you have started your course.
 If you are a student from an overseas University and you are interested in applying for Erasmus contact our Academic Registry to see what opportunities might be available.

 Birmingham City Erasmus University Charter